 Exploring Acknowledgement

 Acknowledgments play a crucial role in the notary process, focusing on verification rather than the truthfulness of the document.
-They ensure that a document’s signer willingly executed the document and confirmed their identity before a notary.
+They ensure that a document’s signer willingly executes the document and confirms their identity before a notary.

 Definition and Purpose